-Aside from formal classes, you can also research industry trends or read books on your extra expertise.
+Aside from formal classes, you can research industry trends or read books on your expertise.
 This can help you give better answers during job interviews and help you feel more confident about your knowledge and expertise.

 Going through a storm of emotions is normal after losing your job.
 You may be angry, frustrated, embarrassed, afraid, anxious, and depressed.
 You may feel lethargic and emotionally exhausted one day and jittery with nervous energy the next.

 Suppressing these emotions will only make you implode.
 Recognizing what you feel and giving yourself time to grieve is necessary.
 However, rather than wallowing in them and feeding your negative thoughts, actively process them and reflect.